The Stagecoach Inn Museum and Historical Landmark

 In 1926, after a long illness, Cecil Haigh died, leaving the property to his widow.
 Soon after, Simon and Ethel Hays bought the hotel building and 28 surrounding acres from Cicelie.

 In September 1933, the building was leased to Colonel Robert Ingersoll, who opened the Robling Military Academy there.
-Simon rented horses to the academy, which closed after a year or two, probably due to the economic recession.
+Simon rented horses to the academy - Robert Ingersoll Jr. remembered that the palomino horses owned by Simon and Ethel Hays were used for riding classes.
+Boys followed the same course of study as at public schools, and military training occupied only a small portion of the day.
+The school closed after a few years, probably due to the economic recession.
 A back staircase was added to the side wing of the structure to act as a fire escape at this time, and the facade of the building was changed to a Georgian style, with pillars and shutters.

 Another restaurant venture was begun by Ralph Harriman, a pharmacist from Ventura.
 From 1935 to 1945 he rented the building from the Hays and ran a steak and chicken restaurant.
 This restaurant was very successful until gas rationing during WW II forced people to curtail weekend excursions.